swcooper2014/NewsNow/README.md

 The user will be able to search for news on any topic of their choosing

-The top five news articles will appear on the webpage
+The top ten news articles will appear on the webpage in a scrolling feed

 The motivation for this app is to provide a faster and easier way for users to view only the news they want to learn about.